St. Louis Blues Logo

 Why does the “Blues” emblem have wings?

-The wing is used in the “St. Louis Blues” emblem to convey the team’s dynamism and aspiration to soar in a sports career.
-Upon closer inspection, one can notice the resemblance of the note to a hockey stick and puck.
+The “St. Louis Blues” emblem uses the wing to convey the team’s dynamism and aspiration to soar in a sports career.
+Upon closer inspection, the note resembles a hockey stick and puck.

 Who founded the “St. Louis Blues”?